elasticio/salesforce-component/README.md

 * **Object** - dropdown list where you should choose the object type to perform bulk operation.
 E.g. `Case`.
 * **Timeout** - maximum time to wait until the server completes a bulk operation (default: `600` sec).

-Result is an array that contains objects with 3 fields.
+Result is an object with a property **result**: `array`.
+It contains objects with 3 fields.
 * **id** - `string`, salesforce object id
 * **success** - `boolean`, if operation was successful `true`
 * **errors** - `array`, if operation failed contains description of errors

+#### Limitations:
+* No errors thrown in case of failed Object Create/Update/Delete (`"success": "false"`).
+* Object ID is needed for Update and Delete.
+* Salesforce processes up to 10'000 records from the input CSV file.

 ### Bulk Query
 Fetches records to a CSV file.